TYPO3-Solr/ext-solr/Documentation/solr release 4.0.md

 # Apache Solr for TYPO3 version 4.0 released

 We're happy to announce the release of Apache Solr for TYPO3 (EXT:solr) version 4.0.0.
-With this release we now support TYPO3 CMS versions 7.6LTS and 8.0 together with Apache Solr version 4.10.
+With this release we now support TYPO3 CMS versions 7.6LTS together with Apache Solr version 4.10.
+At the same time we also started making the extension work with TYPO3 8.

 ## New in this Release

 ### Support of TYPO3 7.6 LTS and TYPO3 8.0 (Dropping Support of 6.2 LTS)

 To stay up-to-date with the TYPO3 core we decided to drop the support of 6.2 LTS and support 7.6 LTS only.
-At the same time we made sure that EXT:solr is usable with TYPO3 8.0 and that we keep the deprecation log clean.
+We also made sure that EXT:solr works with TYPO3 8.0, this will be an ongoing effort until the LTS release of TYPO3 8.
+Until then you may experience occasional bugs as we try to keep up with the core's development.

 ### Improve the Test Coverage for Fluid Integration and Refactoring